England tops Japan in SheBelieves Cup at Red Bull Arena

 The U.S. and Spain were to play later Sunday.

-The three-team tournament will end on Wednesday in Frisco, Texas.
+The four-team tournament will end on Wednesday in Frisco, Texas.
 England will play Spain and the United States will meet Japan.

 Both teams had good scoring chances in the well-played game on International Women’s Day.
 Bethany England had several opportunities in the first half, with Ikeda making a sliding save in the 13th minute to prevent England from taking an early lead.